There are many incredible places to visit in Jordan.

 Where to stay and eat in Dana

-Although small, Dana is one of the best places to visit in Jordan and as such there are 3 really good accommodation options.
+Although small, Dana has some really good accommodation options.
 I stayed at Dana Guesthouse and loved it.
 All rooms have a balcony with a spectacular view of the valley.
 There’s the option of staying either in the plain (but pretty) basic rooms with shared bathroom, or in the superior ones where the bathroom has a gorgeous shower with a view.
 Check here to book now and here to read reviews

-Eating is one of the things to do in Jordan, and the manager at Dana Guesthouse made sure I enjoyed my food.
-I ate all my meals there – from the packed lunch, to the breakfast and dinner buffet.
-Dinner was actually very good, with a good selection of vegetarian and meat dishes.
+You can eat all your meals there – from the packed lunch, to the breakfast and dinner buffet.
 Keep in mind that no alcohol is served at the property.

-Feynan is in my list of unmissable places to visit in Jordan.
-The village is actually tiny: no more than a few bedouin families living in camps (they are the most welcoming I’ve met!), a couple of houses and a school.
+Feynan definitely has to be mentioned among the unmissable places to visit in Jordan.
+The village is actually tiny: no more than a few bedouin families living in camps (they are the most welcoming people you can imagine), a couple of houses and a school.
 The setting is gorgeous.
 It is located in the Dana Nature Reserve, and although it can be reached on a 4×4, the best way to get there is on foot, on a hike that starts in Dana village.

-As I have already stressed, hiking is one of the top things to do in Jordan and Feynan is a great starting point for that.
-From the short and easy hike to a wonderful viewpoint for sunset; to the Copper Mine Tour; to the strenuous and completely (and literally!) off the beaten path Wadi Al Nakheel Trail, this really is hiking paradise and hiking maniacs who visit Jordan should not miss on it.
+Once in Feynan, make sure to go on the short and easy hike to a wonderful viewpoint for sunset; to the Copper Mine Tour; to the strenuous and completely (and literally!) off the beaten path Wadi Al Nakheel Trail, this really is hiking paradise and hiking maniacs who visit Jordan should not miss on it.

 Where to stay and eat in Feynan

-The only accommodation and eating option in Feynan is Feynan Ecolodge (though the local bedouins are the most generous people I know and they even invited me for dinner!).
-I am hardly the person who travels for a hotel, but Feynan Ecolodge is truly worth the trip, and those who visit Jordan may as well make the effort to go there.
+The only accommodation and eating option in Feynan is Feynan Ecolodge.
+Feynan Ecolodge is truly worth the trip, if you visit Jordan you may as well make the effort to go there.

-Feynan Ecolodge is one of the things that makes Feynan one of the top places to visit in Jordan.
-It is one of the few hotels I have been that lives up to its sustainable tourism reputation.
+Feynan Ecolodge is one of the few hotels I have been that lives up to its sustainable tourism reputation.
 Run by the RSCN, it only employs people (guides, cooks, receptionists etc) from the local communities.
 The atmosphere there is amazing – friendly, cozy, amicable.
 Check here to read reviews

 The building is in adobe.
 Water is heated by solar panels, and there’s no electricity in the rooms (there’s a light only in the bathroom), as in the rest of the building.
 This (and wifi) is only available at the reception (which is where everyone charges their phones and cameras).
 When it gets dark, everything is illuminated by candles.
-As there’s no artificial lights around and there is a fabulous telescope, Feynan is among the top places to visit in Jordan to admire the starry sky.
+As there’s no artificial lights around and there is a fabulous telescope, Feynan is perfect to admire the starry sky.

-Shobak Castle was a lovely surprise, and one of the most interesting places to visit in Jordan that I came across.
+Shobak Castle will be a lovely surprise, and you are bound to enjoy it.
 Formerly called Mont Real, or Montreal (the Royal Mountain), the castle was build by the Crusader King Baldwin I in 1115 AD.
 After several attacks from Saladin, and an 18 months siege, the castle succumbed in 1189.
 In the 14th century it was occupied by the Mamaluks.
 It is currently undergoing restorations, and a team of Italian researchers is also further excavating the castle.

-What makes Shobak Castle one of the coolest places to visit in Jordan isn’t just the building itself, whose sights from afar are stunning, but also the views from it.
-I could see a multitude of houses (currently abandoned) either built in local sandstone or actually carved in the rock.
+The views from the castle are incredible.
+You can see a multitude of houses (currently abandoned) either built in local sandstone or actually carved in the rock.

-Exploring castles is one of the most fun things to do in Jordan and Shobak surely obliged: the guide I hired for only a few Jordanian Dinars took me to a secret passageway that leads to a subterranean spring – sure enough, it is not for the claustrophobics as it is very dark, and tight inside.
+Make sure to hire a local guide for a few Jordanian Dinars to be taken to the secret passageway that leads to a subterranean spring – sure enough, it is not for the claustrophobics as it is very dark, and tight inside.

 Here are some tours that include Shobak Castle: